multisynq/m4u-package/readme.md

 ## Local Package Development

 When changing and adding to the code of the package, you will want to set up a local way to experience the edits you make to the package dynamically.
-To do so, you will need to point to your local copy of the "io.croquet.multiplayer" package instead of the one on github.
+To do so, you will need to point to your local copy of the "io.multisynq.multiplayer" package instead of the one on github.
 In your testing project folder, you will want to make an edit to the Package/manifest.json file:

 For example in the file: